 All LAN switching examples up until now were with simple LAN topologies.
-In the real world, every network topology uses redundant devices and links, because availability is paramount for computer networks.
+In the real world, every network topology uses redundant devices and links because availability is paramount for computer networks.
 Let's look at how switches behave when there are redundant links.

 If you recall what we have learned in the previous lesson when a switch receives a frame, it checks the destination MAC address against its MAC table and if there is no matching entry, it forwards the frame out all interfaces except the incoming interface.
 This process is often referred to as flooding and the frame whose destination MAC is unknown is called an unknown unicast.

-Switches also flood two other types of frames:
+Switches flood three types of Ethernet frames:

-- broadcast frames - ones destined to the Ethernet broadcast address FF-FF-FF-FF-FF-FF
+- Broadcast frames - ones destined to the Ethernet broadcast address FF-FF-FF-FF-FF-FF

 Ethernet Loops (Broadcast storms)

 Redundant topology like Figure 2 is necessary for high availability, but switches need to prevent the bad effect of those looping broadcast frames.
 To stop these loops, Cisco switches use a protocol called Spanning-Tree (STP) that causes some of the redundant links to go into a blocking state.
-Blocking means that the interface doesn't receive or forwards frames until network failure occurs and the link needs to be used.
+Blocking means that the interface doesn't receive or forward frames until a network failure occurs and the link needs to be used.

 Shown in Figure 3 is an example of the same network but with a mechanism that breaks the looped topology.
 Note that the link between switch 2 and switch 3 is not used for frame forwarding and therefore there is no way for the broadcast frames to loop around indefinitely.